CommunityPrayer

 “There is a time for everything, and a season for every activity” (NIV), says Ecclesiastes 3 v 1.

 Sometimes it can be hard to recognise and accept that a season has come to an end!
-It is therefore with sadness that we formally announce that ‘Churches Together’ as we know it, (which has been meeting for 30+ years), will no longer operate under that banner.
+It is therefore with sadness that ‘Churches Together’ as we know it, (which has been meeting for 30+ years), will no longer operate under that banner.

 Those that attended the group regularly, took some time out to seek God’s heart and to individually pray a possible way forward before meeting to discuss and pray about a relaunch/refresh of the group in some guise.